holleland/SeasonalMPT/readme.md

-This github repository contains the necessary code for reproducing the analysis performed in the paper *Optimal mixes of renewable energy by seasonal MPT*.
+This github repository contains the necessary code for reproducing the analysis performed in the paper *Optimal mixes of renewable energy by seasonal modern portfolio theory*.
 It also contains a shiny application for experimenting with the simplest two-assets case (see folder [shiny](https://github.com/holleland/SeasonalMPT/tree/main/shiny)).

 ### Reproducing results